 As we look down at the beach, we spot something amazing.
 A giant sea turtle is making her way out of the water and up onto the beach to lay eggs!

-Now, before I continue, I should say that I grew up near the beach in Florida and I’ve spent countless days on beaches all over the world.
+Now, before I continue, I should say that I grew up in Florida and I’ve spent countless days on beaches all over the world.
 I have never, ever been lucky enough to witness this incredible event before.

 We watch the turtle in awe from the balcony as she selects a good spot and then tirelessly begins to dig a very deep hole to deposit her eggs.
 As we watch, we notice other turtle shadows circling in the sea just offshore and before long another turtle is approaching the beach!